BIOL 1010 Introduction to Biology I 3 Credits

 Co-requisite(s): BIOL 1012L

-Notes: Credit for this course is NOT granted for students with credit in BIOL 1108K.
+Notes: Credit for this course is not granted for students with credit in BIOL 1108/BIOL 1108L.

-BIOL 1012K Intro to Biology II -eCore 4 Credits
+BIOL 1012K Introductory Biology II and Laboratory - eCore 4 Credits

 This course covers the evolution and diversity of organisms, including microbes, protists, fungi, plants, and animals.
 Additional topics include body systems, the immune system, reproduction and development, and ecology.
 For non-biology majors only.